sholladay/build-version/README.md

 Type: `string`<br>
 Default: `process.cwd()`

-The parent directory of the build root.
+Parent directory of the build root.

 ## Related

- - [delivr](https://github.com/sholladay/delivr) - Build your code and ship it to S3.
+ - [delivr](https://github.com/sholladay/delivr) - Build your code and ship it to [S3](https://aws.amazon.com/s3/)
- - [build-files](https://github.com/sholladay/build-files) - Read the files from your build.
+ - [build-files](https://github.com/sholladay/build-files) - Read the files from your build
- - [build-keys](https://github.com/sholladay/build-keys) - Get the paths of files from your build.
+ - [build-keys](https://github.com/sholladay/build-keys) - Get the paths of files from your build
- - [build-dir](https://github.com/sholladay/build-dir) - Get a place to put your build.
+ - [build-dir](https://github.com/sholladay/build-dir) - Get a place to put your build
- - [build-data](https://github.com/sholladay/build-data) - Get metadata for your build.
+ - [build-data](https://github.com/sholladay/build-data) - Get metadata for your build
- - [build-path](https://github.com/sholladay/build-path) - Get a path for the given build.
+ - [build-path](https://github.com/sholladay/build-path) - Get a path for the given build
- - [branch-name](https://github.com/sholladay/branch-name) - Get the current branch name.
+ - [branch-name](https://github.com/sholladay/branch-name) - Get the current branch name

 ## Contributing

-See our [contributing guidelines](https://github.com/sholladay/build-version/blob/master/CONTRIBUTING.md "The guidelines for participating in this project.") for more details.
+See our [contributing guidelines](https://github.com/sholladay/build-version/blob/master/CONTRIBUTING.md "Guidelines for participating in this project") for more details.

 1. [Fork it](https://github.com/sholladay/build-version/fork).
 2. Make a feature branch: `git checkout -b my-new-feature`